NicholasLeal7/twitter-x-clone/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-I finished frontend, now i will start the back
+I finished frontend, now i will start the back, soon.